sourcegraph/sourcegraph-public-snapshot/doc/admin/repo/perforce.md

 ### Changelist ID in URLs

-Note: It's recommended that site admins use a maintenance window to enable the `perforceChangelistMapping` flag especially if they have a large number of Perforce depots or one or more large depots with hundreds of thousands of changelists (see limitations below).
+Note: When enabling changelist IDs in URLs for the first time, Perforce depots can be unavailable for a few minutes on the Sourcegraph instance, due to the initial mapping of changelist IDs to generated commit ID happening in the background.
+If you have a large number of Perforce depots, we recommend proceeding with the following steps in a maintenance window in which you don't expect large amounts of traffic on your Sourcegraph instance.

 Add `"perforceChangelistMapping": "enabled",` to `experimentalFeatures` in the [site configuration](../config/site_config.md):